toni-heittola/pelican-btoc/README.md

 ## Pelican installation

+Make sure you include [Bootstrap](http://getbootstrap.com/) in your template.

 Make sure the directory where the plugin was installed is set in `pelicanconf.py`.
 For example if you installed in `plugins/pelican-btoc`, add:

     PLUGIN_PATHS = ['plugins']